pkivolowitz/CSC1100-S-2021/PROJECTS/p3/README.md

 ## The file

-You are given `words.txt`.
+You are given `words.txt` (see bottom).
 This file contains the text of Frankstein where each word is given on a line by itself.
 Here are the first few lines:

 ```text
 Frankenstein